sajidsarker/sajidsarker.github.io/about.md

 I'm a Data Scientist, Game Developer, and Writer.

+I received my **M.A., Economics** from the *Department of Economics* at *The University of Washington* in Seattle, WA.
+I received my **B.B.A., Economics** from the *Tippie College of Business* at the *University of Iowa* in Iowa City, IA.

+From the age of 11, I've been a self-taught programmer.
+From the age of 15, I've been studying economics.
+From the age of 21, I've been learning econometrics, machine learning, and artificial intelligence.

 ## Why do you blog?

-This blog contains musings on my misadventures in programming and artificial intelligence.
-From time to time, I'll be writing about things that interest me in the world of technology, programming, artificial intelligence, and open source.
+This blog contains my musings and misadventures on programming and artificial intelligence.
+From time to time, I'll be writing about things which interest me in the world of technology, programming, artificial intelligence, and open source.

 Sometimes, I will be writing about writing as well, and share my thoughts and essays on eclectic interests which happen to catch my fancy in the moment.